What is a tariff?

 The federal government raises money through taxing incomes, spending and businesses.
 The money is spent on federal matters such as: Medicare, defence, immigration, foreign policy.

 State/territory governments receive more than half their money from the federal government and also collect taxes.
-The money is spent on state matters such as: roads, prisons, housing, public transport, police and ambulance services.
+The money is spent on state matters such as: roads, housing, prisons, public transport, police and ambulance services.